Datathon: Innovative solutions for a data-driven energy transition

 Application for the datathon: Applications are now closed.

 EITI data represents a resource and an opportunity for data-driven solutions to tackle the energy transition, a key climate change issue.
 However, the potential of this data remains untapped.
-Partnered with the Open Knowledge Foundation (OKF) and Thibi, this datathon aims to provide innovative solutions and tools to support a transparent energy transition.
-Funding for the datathon has been made possible by USAID.
+Partnered with the Open Knowledge Foundation (OKF) and Thibi, this datathon provided innovative solutions and tools to support a transparent energy transition.
+Funding for the datathon was made possible by USAID.

-The datathon is structured as a design challenge: Each participant will be given a dataset, with the focus on producing a solution that matches one of the four scenarios.
-Each scenario has been written to match the current needs of EITI stakeholders, allowing applicants to work on prototypes that could make a real impact in the field of energy transition.
-Our team is available to match skills for applicants who are missing team members to work on their prototype.
-Additionally, mentors will be available before the final event to share their expertise on the scenarios, the data and/or technical challenges.
-Helpers will be available during the event to address any last minute challenges.
+The datathon was structured as a design challenge: Each participant was given a dataset, with the focus on producing a solution that matched one of the four scenarios.
+Each scenario was written to match the needs of EITI stakeholders, allowing applicants to work on prototypes that could make a real impact in the field of energy transition.
+Our team was available to match skills for applicants who were missing team members to work on their prototype.
+Additionally, mentors were available before the final event to share their expertise on the scenarios, the data and/or technical challenges.

-The two-day event will be from 10-11 September 2022.
-Participating teams will be selected through an open call for proposals and engaged in using data to find an innovative solution for one of four energy transition scenarios.
-Prizes will be awarded to the teams who come up with the best tool during the event.
+The two-day event was from 10-11 September 2022.
+Participating teams were selected through an open call for proposals and engaged in using data to find an innovative solution for one of four energy transition scenarios.
+Prizes were awarded to the team who came up with the best tool during the event.

 Timeline and deadlines